josephmontes/wOBAvs.xwOBA/README.md

 ![Screenshot 2023-10-01 011350](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/7e1c699c-16c7-4b90-a56f-6d7c6e691c41)

   - The wOBA value for his Oppo Groundballs has plummeted from .414 to .357 to .267
-    - It is likely that the removal of the shift in 2023 has hurt batters hitting oppo groundballs like Bo Bichette
+    - It is likely that the removal of the shift in 2023 has hurt batters that were getting by hitting Oppo Groundballs, like Bo Bichette
     - Maybe defenses were bound to make this adjustment against Bichette because of his tendency to hit them so frequently
     - Maybe Bichette is actually experiencing bad luck this year with his Oppo Groundballs (d_wOBA = .031) and is in store for a bit of a bounce back in 2024
   - Regardless, he is an example of a player that has benefited from hitting a lot of Oppo Groundballs

-#### DJ LeMahieu is another great example too
+#### DJ LeMahieu is another fine example of a player similar to Bo Bichette

 ### List of batters with >= 75th percentile Center FB rate
 - The 75th percentile Center FB% value is **17%**
 - Additionally, I filtered out batters with > 10% Pull FB% (average is 7.3%) in an attempt to avoid creating a list of batters that just hit a lot of Flyballs in general
-  - This list's aim *is* to find batters that hit a lot of Flyballs, but also, batters that hit *too many* of their Flyballs to Center
+  - This list's aim is to find batters that hit a lot of Flyballs, but also, batters that hit *too many* of their Flyballs to Center

 | Season    | Player Name        | wOBA  | xwOBA | d_wOBA | CENTER FB% | PULL FB% | OPPO GB% | Sprint Speed (ft/s) |
 |-----------|--------------------|-------|-------|--------|------------|----------|----------|---------------------|